 There is no CMF university!
 Really, the main prerequisite is having an affinity for colours, materials, and finishes.
 I never hire the same person or skill set twice.
 Most of the members of my team transitioned into CMF from a different background because it spoke to them.
 We have a material chemist, a graphic designer, an industrial designer, and an engineer on the team.
 I look for diverse skills, which brings different perspectives and a much more thorough discussion to the table.
 The one thing we all share is a keen eye on getting the details right when it comes to colour acuity.

 What’s the biggest challenge of your job?

 Colour specifically is a very subjective topic.
 So the challenge is, how do you remove the subjectivity in a space where there is no right or wrong answer?
 One way of doing that is with trend forecasting.
 It’s important to understand what colours are going to be relevant going forward and where these colour trends are coming from.
 But you’re not just taking fashion trends and blindly applying them to your products.
 You have to put them through a brand filter.
 You have to determine how these colour trends apply to your products.
 Another way is to be thoughtful about the story you want to tell with your colours.
-It’s important that you develop colours whilst keeping in mind how that product will launch and what the story behind it will be.
+It’s important that you develop colours while keeping in mind how that product will launch and what the story will be behind it.

-When did you first realise that you had a passion for colours and materials?
+When did you first realize that you had a passion for colours and materials?

 How has your international upbringing influenced your work with colour?

 When I was five, my family moved from the Netherlands to Japan, so I spent about 20 years of my life growing up in Asia.
 Design is a big part of the Japanese culture.
 And Japan is well known for design, especially graphic design and fabric design.
 It’s a culture that pays attention to detail when it comes to anything that is made.
 So I think that growing up there and being exposed to a culture with an eye for detail and design was really influential on my appreciation and fascination with colours and materials.